Reclaim payday & other short-term bad credit loans

 If you were treated unfairly, you could also be due redress

 - The lender didn't offer to freeze interest and charges if you were unable to make payments under a reasonable repayment plan.
+If you are genuinely struggling to repay your loan, your lender has a duty of care to help.
+This could include coming up with an alternative, affordable, payment plan with you, or offering to freeze interest on the loan.

-We've seen reclaims ranging from £10s to £1,000s over the years, but as a general rule, here's what you can expect (the same principles apply whether you were mis-sold or treated unfairly):
+We've seen reclaims ranging from £10s to £1,000s over the years, but as a general rule, here's what you can expect – the same principles apply whether you were mis-sold or treated unfairly:

 If you make a successful mis-selling reclaim, you will likely be refunded MOST, if not all, the interest, fees and charges (if you were charged those) since the mis-selling happened when you first took out the loan.
 Since the interest makes up a considerable portion of the total amount you repay, these reclaims can be sizeable.